Can Neurofeedback help with Post Traumatic Stress Disorder ?

 Complex PTSD isn’t a formal diagnosis yet, it is under review for ICD-11 (the 11th Revision of the WHO International Classification of Diseases).

-It is also known as Developmental Trauma Disorder, a term coined by Bessel van der Kolk who has long campaigned for such a diagnosis to be recognised and who is an ardent promoter of Neurofeedback for trauma, or Complex Trauma.
+For trauma that occurred in childhood or adolescence it is also known as Developmental Trauma Disorder, a term coined by Bessel van der Kolk who has long campaigned for such a diagnosis to be recognised and who is an ardent promoter of Neurofeedback for trauma, or Complex Trauma.

 It is different from so-called ‘simple’ PTSD in that the patient has suffered long-term traumatic stress, which could include sexual abuse (especially child sexual abuse), physical abuse, emotional abuse, domestic violence, torture or psychological torture.
+Trauma at a young age can also disrupt normal brain development.

 Symptoms of PTSD